sarah11918/starlight-blog/src/content/docs/blog/dynamic-routing-tag-pages-in-astro.md

 </BaseLayout>
 ```

-Once we get our `tag` and `posts` from our `getStaticPaths()` function, we can create any content layout we want using that tag name, and all the content normally available from a Markdown post's front matter like title, date, url, description, hero image etc.
+Once we get our `tag` and `posts` from our `getStaticPaths()` function, we can create any content layout we want using that tag name, and all the content normally available from a Markdown post's front matter like title, date, URL, description, hero image etc.

-## Using getStaticPaths() to fetch tag and post data
+## Using `getStaticPaths()` to fetch tag and post data

 This function will do my fetching, sorting, creating and adding to a set of tags and return a set of filtered posts corresponding to each tag.